macvk/vpn-leaks-test/readme.txt

 - Email IP leak test

 The plugin integrates with https://bash.ws, a 3rd party service, to have it do the VPN testing.
+The service is free to use and does not require an API key and/or registration, see terms of use https://bash.ws/terms.
 The plugin essentially makes a remote request (POST) to a service URL, passing an user IP address as a parameter.
-The service is free to use and does not require an API key and/or registration, see terms of use https://bash.ws/terms.
+Depending on the test the following additional data are received by the service:
+- DNS leak test: the plugin does several DNS-lookup requests to the service;
+- WEBrtc IP leak test: the plugin receives additional IPs from the Internet browser;
+- Email IP leak test: the plugin asks user to send an empty email to the service.

 == Installation ==